 Ultimately, I was convinced by several factors.
 First, my own usage and experience: for example, when I’m studying a chapter of Talmud and need to figure out some basic information about something like the premodern processes of refining raw flax, look, I’m going to use Wikipedia, and I’m going to assume that the information I find there is not totally bogus.
 That’s the reality.

 But, finally, pragmatically, and most convincingly, nothing will change unless we do work to make it better.
 Fundamentally, Wikipedia is a user-created resource; individual users quite literally shape it.
 You can be one of them or not.
-If I want there to be decent information on Jewish subjects for my kids (and all the other kids who are our future) to use, I can’t be a passive consumer of what gets thrown up on Wikipedia (which, incidentally, is a major source of historical information for Sefaria, the Wiki-like ur-source of Jewish texts which leaves its competitor, Al haTorah, in the dust, even though the latter is built by scholars and has far better texts).
+If I want there to be decent information on Jewish subjects for my kids (and all the other kids who are our future) to use, I can’t be a passive consumer of what gets thrown up on Wikipedia (which is a major source of historical information in Google search results and elsewhere on the open web).

 Will Wikipedia live forever?
 According to MIT Technology Review, it was in decline…in 2013.
 Nothing on the internet is a given.
 And yet, one of the paradoxical things that Wikipedia readily demonstrates is just how long-lived information actually is.
 If it’s public domain, crawlable, extractable—it’s on wiki.
 This makes me think the information resource created by Wikipedians will live on and continue to be influential.